AutomatedProcessImprovement/knockouts-optimization/README.md

 The flag `-n auto` is used by pytest-xdist to run tests in parallel.

+---

-## Notes
+### Notes

-### About wittgenstein
+#### About wittgenstein & grid search

-Excessive warnings are printed due to `frame.append` deprecation warnings.
+- Excessive warnings are printed due to `frame.append` deprecation warnings in the `wittgenstein` package.

-Currently, they can just be suppressed by passing the `-Wignore` flag.
+- Currently, they can just be suppressed by passing the `-Wignore` flag.

-Another situation where excessive warnings are printed, is during the parameter grid search, as some combinations may yield too small training sets or sets with no positive examples.
+- Another situation where excessive warnings are printed, is during the parameter grid search, as some combinations may yield too small training sets or sets with no positive examples.

-This can be safely ignored as long as the grid contains at least one parameter combination that results in a valid dataset, and the rule discovery module is able to return meaningful rules.
+- This can be safely ignored as long as the grid contains at least one parameter combination that results in a valid dataset, and the rule discovery module is able to return meaningful rules.